Get Help Now

 Because tramadol is a prescribed drug, not all tramadol use is considered abuse.
 It’s important to understand what is considered abuse.
 However, there is a difference between tramadol abuse and tramadol addiction.

 Tramadol misuse can occur when the medication is used in higher doses than prescribed, used more frequently than prescribed, or unprescribed.
-It’s essential to note that abuse can often lead to addiction.
+It’s essential to note that abuse can often lead to addiction due to physical and psychological dependence.

 Yes, tramadol can cause dependence.
 As mentioned previously, tramadol is an opioid, and opioids can cause physical dependence.